gabrielamuller/stream3_project/README.md

     `$ python3 manage.py make migrations`
     `$ python3 manage.py migrate`

-16. Log in to the admin panel by going to /admin & log in using the credentials you created for the superuser
+16. Log in to the admin panel by going to /admin & log in using the credentials you created for the superuser.
-12. You can add products, users, subjects, posts and threads
+12. You can add products, users, subjects, posts and threads.

 ## Running the tests

 Automated tests can be viewed in the tests.py file within the separate Apps.
-To run the tests, in your terminal navigate to the folder with your project in, activate your virtual environment and type:
+To run the tests, in your terminal navigate to the folder with your project in and type:

 `$ python3 manage.py test <app name>`